Analysis | How Same-Sex Marriage Could Become Legal in India

 4. For LGBTQ people in India, is it easy to be out?

 It depends.
-While they are no longer at the risk of facing criminal prosecution, there are no national anti-discrimination laws covering sexual orientation in employment or housing.
-The LGBTQ people can take recourse in the Constitution of India though that guarantees right to equality to all.
+While they are no longer at the risk of facing criminal prosecution, there are no national anti-discrimination laws covering sexual orientation in employment or housing, though the constitution does include a general guarantee of equal rights to all.
 Younger people are more open and willing to talk about sexuality and sexual identity.
 Most big cities host LGBTQ Pride parades or other events and tend to be much more open than many rural places.
 Nearly 60% of the urban population is comfortable with LGBTQ persons being open about their sexual orientation or gender identity, according to the Ipsos 2021 LGBTQ+ Pride survey.
 More people (44%) said they supported same-sex marriage than public displays of affection between LGBTQ people (39%), such as holding hands or kissing.
 In rural parts of the country though, where roughly two-thirds of the country’s population lives, being gay can still be considered taboo.
-They still face societal discrimination, being shunned by the community and their family, and harassment or violence, sometimes even at the hands of the police.
+LGBTQ individuals still face societal discrimination, being shunned by the community and their family, and harassment or violence, sometimes even at the hands of the police.
 There’s also the fear of being subjected to “corrective treatment.”

 5. What’s before the court?